kaiomagalhaes/blog/en/docker.md

 So using it in the development and production environments we can assure that they will be the same and that ghost of "It works on my machine" will fade alway.

-Here we are going to explain how we develop and setup our servers to production.
+Here we are going to explain how we develop and setup our servers to production with a Ruby on Rails application.

-In this tutorial we are going use a Ruby on Rails application as example.

 First you need to [install docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)